Nitesh-Tyagi/GPT-Log/README.md

 # GPT-Log
-# Chrome Extension for Chat Log Processing

 ## Description

 This Chrome extension asynchronously reads the active chat log through a content script, processes it, and saves it as a local Chrome variable.
 It also enables the popup to call the service worker, request the saved messages, process the HTML received, and display it.
-Designed to enhance user productivity, this tool provides easy access to processed and formatted chat logs.

 ## How to Install